Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Sal-Meter Negative Definition v1.0 is the canonical document that defines what is not a Sal-Meter.

-It exists to prevent any device, platform, wearable, application, or marketing system from falsely claiming Sal-Meter status, CAIS equivalence, or consciousness-measurement legitimacy when it does not satisfy the canonical technical and validation requirements.
+It exists to prevent any device, platform, wearable, application, proxy benchmark stack, GitHub repository, dashboard, model, marketing system, or private scoring layer from falsely claiming Sal-Meter status, CAIS equivalence, or consciousness-measurement legitimacy when it does not satisfy the canonical technical and validation requirements.

-Devices without aptamer–iodine sensing, systems measuring only GSH/GSSG without the iodine module, products outputting private replacement scores instead of VCE/CRI/CFI, self-validated or unpublished systems, and closed architectures blocking core inspection all remain outside Sal-Meter designation.
+Devices without the canonical molecular signal path, systems measuring only partial redox variables, products outputting private replacement scores instead of VCE / CRI / CFI, self-validated or unpublished systems, closed architectures blocking core inspection, and proxy benchmark stacks built from ECG / HRV / EDA / PPG / EEG / eye / gaze / behavior signals remain outside Sal-Meter designation.

 Within the wider stack, this document works with the Canonical Definition and the CAIS Compliance Boundary.
 The Canonical Definition defines inclusion.
 The Compliance Boundary defines mandatory requirements.
 The Negative Definition fixes explicit exclusion.